Demonstrates how to use specialized functions to select a level of detail based on dynamic conditions.

 The sample also declares a derived function constant,

-has_any_map, that is used in the vertex function.
-This value determines whether or not the render pipeline requires the vertex function to output a texture coordinate to the
+vertex vertex function.
+This value determines whether the render pipeline requires the vertex function to output a texture coordinate to the

 Color return value.

 false, the vertex function does not write a value to the